Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/mobile-core/identity/identity-api-reference.md

 * _baseUrl_ is the URL to which the visitor information needs to be appended.
 If the visitor information is nil or empty, the URL is returned as is.
 * _callback_ is invoked after the updated URL is available.
 * _completionHandler_ is invoked with _urlWithVersionData_ after the updated URL is available or _error_ if an unexpected exception occurs or the request times out.
+The returned `NSError` contains the [ACPError](../../mobile-core-api-reference#acperror) code of the specific error.
 The default timeout is 500ms.

 **Examples**